iLooksClub/iLooks.club/README.md

 # Fashion-club
-Fashion club is a disrupting application for wearables commerce and entertainment.
+Fashion club is a disrupting application for wearables comerce and entertainment powered by Ethereum Classic.
 It was conceived by Prophet Daniel and it's rights were donated to the Ethereum Classic community.